flexera-public/policy_engine_training/01_setup/README.md

 * **Scopes**: Leave blank.
 * **Provider**: flexera

+Note: Your user in Flexera One will need access to everything in the "Automation" category in order to make proper use of this credential in these lessons.

 ## Step 8: Launch VSCode

 The final step is to launch VSCode and verify everything works as expected.
 In all configurations, you should be able to run the following commands to launch VSCode with the repository loaded in: